zbjiao/Lasso-case-influence/README.md

 # Lasso-case-influence
-Algorithms that help identify influential points, do model selection in Lasso regression (written in R)
+Algorithms that help identify influential points and do model selection in Lasso regression (written in R) with examples